Gustavomurta/tinyGo_my_experiments/ESP32/readme.md

 To be able to use it on Windows, I renamed the program to **esptool.py.exe**

-I found where the original tool was in Windows:
+I found where the original tool was in Windows (in my PC):

 C:\Users\jgust\AppData\Local\Programs\Python\Python312\Scripts